SNJSchepers/disco_to_vtk/README.md

 ## Usage

-1. Change the `input_directory` to the location where your bindary DISCO files are located.
+1. Change `input_directory` to the location where your bindary DISCO files are located.
 Change `file_name` to which file / timestep you want to open.
-Change 'output_directory' to the location you want to store the VTK files.
+Change `output_directory` to the location you want to store the VTK files.
 2. Set the write booleans, `write_flow`,`write_species`,`write_source` and `write_enthalpy`, to select which variables you want to write.
 3. Check if the grid parameters are correct.